South Korea 5-day itinerary: an easy to follow guide

 Jeju Island is South Korea’s largest and most popular island.
 Even during the pandemic, every weekend was packed with people since this was the only place you could go to and really feel like you were traveling.

-Its landscape is impressive and unique because of its volcanic nature, but not only nature lovers will love it here.
+Because of its volcanic nature, its landscape is impressive and unique, and not only nature lovers will love it here.

 Infrastructure on the island is not as good on the peninsula, thus renting a car would be a better idea when you want to make the best out of your 2 days in Jeju.